JUMPSEAT

 What Happened

-NASA Goddard has released a draft Request for Proposal (RFP) for the Landsat 10 Spacecraft, marking a major milestone in the continuation of the decades-long partnership between NASA and the U.S. Geological Survey (USGS) to acquire, archive, and distribute multispectral imagery of Earth’s global landmasses and coastal regions.
-The Landsat 10 mission is expected to launch in 2031 and will provide improvements in both spectral and spatial capabilities compared to its predecessor missions.
-The final RFP is expected to be released at the end of June 2026, according to NASA Science.
+NASA Goddard has released a draft Request for Proposal (RFP) for the Landsat 10 Spacecraft, marking a major milestone in the continuation of the decades-long partnership between NASA and the U.S. Geological Survey (USGS) to acquire and distribute multispectral imagery of Earth’s global landmasses and coastal regions.
+The scope of work includes the design, fabrication, and testing of the satellite bus, as well as the integration of the government-furnished Landsat Instrument Suite.
+The final RFP is expected to be released at the end of June 2026, with proposals due roughly 30 days thereafter.
+This development was reported on the official US government website.

 Source